What Color is Your Privlege?

 by F. I. Goldhaber

-Ten of F.I.
-Goldhber's haiku and tanka appeared in On a Narrow Windowsill: Fiction and Poetry Folded onto Twitter, published by Folded Word Press, February, 2010.
-Written on four continents and read on six, the works in this anthology celebrate the birth of a new literary form: the tweet.
+Ten of my haiku and tanka appeared in On a Narrow Windowsill, published by Folded Word Press in 2010.
+Written on four continents,read on six, the anthology celebrated a new literary form: the tweet.
+Find Brooks, Dogwood, Tide, and Sun Glutton as broadsides.
+Read Brooks and Rain in Pairs of Poems.

 by F. I. Goldhaber